-Ever wondered about how and why we estimate on agile projects?
-In his first article on InfoQ, David Morris draws on his own experience with since the 90s, and that of several leading agile writers, to explore the topic of agile estimating: what it is, how we typically do it, why we should bother, a brief appraisal of the #NoEstimates debate, and closes with some advice for people new to it all.
+David Morris explores the topic of agile estimating: what it is, how we typically do it, why we should bother, some of the alternatives, and provides some advice for new players.
+6

 Planning and budgeting large complex projects leads most often to (unwanted) surprises.
 Insights from beyond budgeting can help to increase flexibility, and focus on business value.
 1